 Competition Is Higher

 Older dentists are retiring later and later while new dentists are still entering the market.
 As this continues it becomes more difficult for dental clinics to be profitable.
 If a dentist is struggling to make payroll because he doesn't have enough patients, you can imagine how easy it would be for him to simply prescribe an expensive procedure in order to make ends meet.

 Technology has changed a lot and so has the dental industry.
 There are now many reputable dental solutions that are available commercially.
 Companies like these are not meant to replace necessary procedures, but offer innovative products that fix problems only dentists have been able to in the past.

 Brighter Image Lab has been offering Lab Direct dental alternatives since 1997 and offers affordable choices like teeth whitening, tooth polishing, and even dental veneers.

-Many honest dentists practice ethically everyday despite the number of dentists engaging in deceptive practices such as lying about cavities and over-prescribing procedures to fix issues that patients could do without.
+Many honest dentists practice ethically everyday despite the number of dentists engaging in deceptive practices such as lying about cavities, prescribing unnecessary procedures, and over-prescribing procedures to fix issues that patients could do without.

 While there isn't a way for you to be 100% certain your dentist is one of the good ones, you should stay skeptical, and always trust your instincts if something doesn't seem right.
 If you've been told you need an overly expensive procedure, get a second opinion like I did.
 It may be hard to justify the cost of the second check-up, but you can end up saving a ton of money in the end.